rackerlabs/support-how-to/content/exchange/exchange-faq.md

 #### How do I add an admin to my account?

-Log in to your control panel and on the right hand side under **My Account** select **Manage Administrators**.
+Log in to the Cloud Office Control Panel and on the right hand side under **My Account** select **Manage Administrators**.
 Now select **Add Administrator** and fill out the information on the next page.